Patient Rights and Responsibilities

 Iowa City, IA 52242

-The University of Iowa prohibits discrimination in employment, educational programs, and activities on the basis of race, national origin, color, creed, religion, sex, age, disability, veteran status, sexual orientation, gender identity, or associational preference.
-The University also affi rms its commitment to providing equal opportunities and equal access to University facilities.
-For additional information contact the Office of Equal Opportunity and Diversity, (319) 335-0705.
+The University of Iowa prohibits discrimination in employment and in its educational programs and activities on the basis of race, national origin, color, creed, religion, sex, age, disability, veteran status, sexual orientation, gender identity, or associational preference.
+The University also affirms its commitment to providing equal opportunities and equal access to University facilities.
+For additional information on nondiscrimination policies, contact the Coordinator of Title IX, Section 504, and the ADA in the Office of Equal Opportunity and Diversity, (319) 335-0705 (voice) and (319) 335-0697 (text), 202 Jessup Hall, The University of Iowa, Iowa City, Iowa 52242-1316